len-sla/health-wellnes-coach-llm/README.md

 This creates an engineering gap we must bridge.
 On one side, we have a precise contract written in Markdown; on the other, we have raw conversation logs in JSON format.
 These two worlds are incompatible by default.
 Markdown is human-readable, but to a machine, it is just a string of unstructured characters.

 #### Scalability and Strategy
 Why is solving this critical for Level 4 and Level 5 systems (Contextual & Strategic AI)?
 Because you cannot build scalable agent systems by relying on manual log verification.
 Manual review works for 10 calls, but for 1,000 calls, we need automation.
-Without it, every change to the system prompt becomes a game of "Russian roulette"—fixing one bug might unknowingly break three other features (a regression).
+Without it, every change to the system prompt becomes a game of "Russian roulette"—fixing one bug might unknowingly break three other features.

 ---